Snowflake-Labs/terraform-provider-snowflake/MIGRATION_GUIDE.md

 To be more consistent with other configuration options, we have decided to add `driver_tracing` to the configuration schema.
 This value can also be configured by `SNOWFLAKE_DRIVER_TRACING` environmental variable and by `drivertracing` field in the TOML file.
 The previous `SF_TF_GOSNOWFLAKE_LOG_LEVEL` environmental variable is not supported now, and was removed from the provider.

 #### *(behavior change)* deprecated fields
 Because of new fields `account_name` and `organization_name`, `account` is now deprecated.
-It will be removed before v1.
+It will be removed with the v1 release.
 Please adjust your configurations from
 ```terraform
 provider "snowflake" {
 	account = "ORGANIZATION-ACCOUNT"